Call or Text Anytime: 817.277.6166|Office by Appointment · Weekdays 8:30am – 5pm

 An HVAC unit installed by a contractor fails and causes a fire

 An HVAC contractor supplies and installs a condensing unit.
 The unit fails due to a manufacturing defect and causes a fire in the mechanical room.
+The property damage is significant.
 The contractor faces claims on two fronts: a completed operations GL claim for their installation work, and a product liability claim for their role in supplying the defective unit.
 Both coverages are needed — and the product liability exposure exists regardless of whether the installation was performed correctly.

 Why Get Your Product Liability Coverage Through McKnight